-The significant shifts of people observed from the two primary sources of drinking water to bottled water perhaps may be due to households being uncomfortable with the quality of the pipe-borne water provided by the Guyana Water Inc (GWI), hence they used the water mainly for other purposes instead of drinking (Table 5.25).
+The significant shifts from the two primary sources of drinking water to bottled water perhaps may be due to households being uncomfortable with the quality of the pipe-borne water (Table 5.25).

-Generally, the regional distribution presented in Table 5.26 revealed that of the households residing in the Coastland, ranging from 87 percent in Region 10 to 99 percent in Region 6 obtained safe drinking water from acceptable sources.
-For instance, they obtained their drinking water through PVC pipes installed within the dwelling unit or yard, "public standpipe", "tube-well/borehole with pump", "bottled water", "rainwater collection", etc. (see Table 5.26).
+Generally, the regional distribution presented in Table 5.26 revealed that of the households residing in the Coastland, ranging from 87.0 percent in Region 10 to 99.0 percent in Region 6 obtained drinking water from acceptable sources.
+For instance, they obtained their drinking water through PVC pipes installed within the dwelling unit or yard, "public standpipe", "tube-well/borehole with pump", "bottled water", "rain water collection", etc. (see Table 5.26).

 Also, it must be noted that the use of both types of "bottled water" (i.e., "bottled water" itself and "vendor/private supplier") as a main source of portable drinking water was notably in place in Region 4, which has more than two-fifths of the total resident population.
-This as previously mentioned could be that the households, particularly in the City of Georgetown and its surrounding suburbs are more comfortable with "bottled water" as compared to the pipe-borne water provided by GWI.
+This as previously mentioned could be that the households, particularly in the City of Georgetown and its surrounding suburbs are more comfortable with "bottled water".

-On the other hand, accessing portable safe drinking water remains a challenge for approximately 35.1 percent of the households residing within the Hinterland Regions.
-Overall, about 65.8 percent within the entire Hinterland areas drinks water from what appears to be from acceptable sources, while the remainder still faces problems.
+On the other hand, accessing portable drinking water still remains a challenge for approximately 35.1 percent of the households residing within the hinterland regions.
+On the whole, about 65.8 percent within the entire hinterland areas drinks water from what appears to be from acceptable sources, while the remainder continues to experience difficulty accessing portable drinking water.